 The differences between the European national approaches are too tremendous and entrenched to allow an easy transition to a pan-European system.
 National interests would have to be subordinated to the interests of the European Union as a whole.
 Many efficiencies, transparency, and accountability improvements would have to be made, and these could only be achieved if there was a significant amount of political will at all levels.

 Therefore, the concept of a pan-European approach to food safety is unlikely to be realized in the near future.
-However, it is clear that the present system is not working well, and changes are needed.
+However, the present system is clearly not working well, and changes are needed.
 It is equally clear that a new system cannot be imposed from above and that any change must involve the active participation of all who have a stake in food safety.

-But to achieve that objective, governments need to adopt a more strategic approach to food safety.
-They must be much more proactive in dealing with the threats to the food supply and take a more holistic view of the issues involved.
+However, to achieve that objective, governments need to adopt a more strategic approach to food safety.
+They must be much more proactive in dealing with threats to the food supply and take a more holistic view of the issues involved.

-In particular, they should examine ways of strengthening the food safety systems already in place, which, in many cases, are undermined by inadequate resources.
+They should examine ways of strengthening the food safety systems already in place, which are often undermined by inadequate resources.

 They also need to ensure that these systems are backed up by effective enforcement mechanisms that will enable them to detect and deal with breaches of food safety standards.